DECal is a spectrophotometric calibration system that will be

 The light from the fibers will then be evenly projected onto the flat field screen.

-J-P Rheault and Steven Villanueva working on DECal electronics
+J-P Rheault and Steven Villanuev working on DECal electronics

 An example of some of the Prototype Results from the Carnegie Supernova Project second photometry release